framely/community/docs/guide/pingpong.md

  To support multiple languages, dialog annotations are defined in two layers.
 The first layer is the interaction layer, which determines which slot should be requested for additional information from the user.
 The second layer is the language layer, which determines the phrasing that should be used to request that information in a given language.
 In this guide, we finish all the interaction layer configuration for a type before we switch to language layer but this is not required.

+OpenCUI supports skill for conversationally exposed function, frame for user defined types, and entity for primitive types.
 Notice every type defined on the OpenCUI has direct mapping onto some Java/Kotlin classes, we can also add dialog annotations to existing Java/Kotlin data types, this allows user to tap into vast Java ecosystem of any functionalities can one can think of, as well as using Kotlin code expression directly express the logic.

 This tutorial will guide you step-by-step through the process of creating and building a simple chatbot on the OpenCUI platform.
 When interacting with the chatbot, users will receive a welcome message and a reply of "pong" based on their input location.
 For example: